porzucek/umamisavvy.com/_drafts/things-to-explore.md

 Toilets and hygine - need to write down the instructions on how to use it.

 Why do they wear surgical masks?
-- mostly they wear them when they are sick.
-And it's not because they don't want to spread virus.
-The reason is less altruistic.
-It's just proven  Masks helps to

 Why a few of Japanese girls have their legs facing inwards?